knuckleswtf/scribe-js/docs/documenting/documenting-endpoint-responses.md

 # Documenting responses from an endpoint
 It's helpful if your API's consumers can see what a response should be like before writing any code.
 There are multiple strategies to provide example responses for your endpoint:
 - describing the response using the `@response` tag
-- specifying a file containing the response using the `@responseFile` tag [coming soon]
+- specifying a file containing the response using the `@responseFile` tag
 - letting Scribe generate the response by making a "response call"

 You can use all of these strategies within the same endpoint.
 Scribe will display all the responses it finds.